Manage Windows 10 and Microsoft Store tips, "fun facts", and suggestions

 Start menu app suggestions.
 App suggestions in Start that recommend productivity tool or utilities from the Microsoft Store.

 Additional apps on Start.
 Additional apps pre-installed on the Start screen which can enhance the user’s experience.

 Windows tips.
 Contextual tips that appear based on specific user actions to reveal related Windows features or help users complete a scenario.

 Microsoft account notifications.
 For users who have a connected Microsoft account, toast notifications about their account like parental control notifications or subscription expiration.

-On all Windows desktop editions, users can directly enable and disable Windows 10 tips, tricks, and suggestions and Microsoft Store suggestions.
-For example, users are able to select personal photos for the lock screen as opposed to the images provided by Microsoft, or turn off tips, tricks, or suggestions as they use Windows.
+On all Windows desktop editions, users can directly enable and disable Windows 10 tips, "fun facts", and suggestions and Microsoft Store suggestions.
+For example, users are able to select personal photos for the lock screen as opposed to the images provided by Microsoft, or turn off tips, "fun facts", or suggestions as they use Windows.

-Windows 10, version 1607 (also known as the Anniversary Update), provides organizations the ability to centrally manage the type of content provided by these features through Group Policy or mobile device management (MDM).
+Windows 10 provides organizations the ability to centrally manage the type of content provided by these features through Group Policy or mobile device management (MDM).
 The following table describes how administrators can manage suggestions and tips in Windows 10 commercial and education editions.

-Options available to manage Windows 10 tips and tricks and Microsoft Store suggestions
+Options available to manage Windows 10 tips and "fun facts" and Microsoft Store suggestions

 |Windows 10 edition||Disable||Show Microsoft apps only||Show Microsoft and popular third-party apps|